 An Intern Architect is an individual whose education has been certified by the Canadian Architectural Certification Board (CACB), and who has been accepted into the Internship in Architecture Program (IAP) by an Architectural Licensing Authority in Canada.

-• CACB certificate (or recognized equivalent)
+- CACB certificate (or recognized equivalent)

-• names of Employer (if employed) and Mentor and confirmation from each on the application form
+- Name of Employer (if employed) and Mentor and confirmation from each on the application form

 Key Individuals Who Share This Responsibility

-• The Employer is the individual within the firm or organization who personally supervises and directs the Intern on a daily basis.
+- The Employer is the individual within the firm or organization who personally supervises and directs the Intern on a daily basis.
 The Employer regularly assesses the quality of work performed and certifies the Intern's documentation of work experience activity.

 Knowledge and Currency of Experience in the Northwest Territories

-The NWTAA requires the Intern Architects to demonstrate knowledge of local conditions of practice and currency of experience in the Northwest Territories as a requirement for licensing.
+The NWTAA requires Intern Architects to demonstrate knowledge of local conditions of practice and currency of experience in the Northwest Territories for licensing.
 The Intern Architect must complete at least 940 hours of experience in the Northwest Territories under the personal supervision and direction of a person licensed to engage in the practice of architecture in the Northwest Territories.
 This experience must be completed under the categories A, B or C of the Canadian Experience Record Book within the three years prior to the date on which Application for Registration is made.

 Application Requirements

-• Application for Registration as an Intern Architect
+- Application for Registration as an Intern Architect

-with all required supporting documentation outlined in the application
+with all required supporting documentation outlined in the application - Confirmation of Mentor

-• Confirmation of Employment/Supervisor
+- Confirmation of Employment/Supervisor

 Reporting Requirements